arnaudnatal/State_of_NEEMSIS_Research/README.md

 - The curse of having a job.
 Threats on female employment in a context of rising patriarcal norms
    > Using NEEMSIS-2, Di Santolo, Guérin, and Mouchel (corresponding author).
-- Intra-household inequality and recourse to debt**.
+- Intra-household inequality and recourse to debt
    > Using NEEMSIS-3, Di Santolo and Natal (corresponding author) want to study the effects of intra-household inequalities in consumption and income on household/individual debt (recourse, burden).
 - The Ties That Bind: Lender-Borrower Relationships and Indebtedness in Rural South India
   > Using NEEMSIS-2, Girollet and Natal (corresponding author) want to study the effects of lender-borrower relationships on loan characteristics (price, repayment difficulties, services associated with loans).
 - The Role of Networks in Labor Market Segmentation
   > Using NEEMSIS-2, Mouchel (corresponding author) wants to.
-- **The Financial Burden of Education in Rural South India
+- The Financial Burden of Education in Rural South India
   > Using NEEMSIS-3, Natal (corresponding author) wants to study the financialisation/commodification of education: How much does education cost?
 How do families finance it?
 What are the effects on family debt?
 What are the effects in terms of well-being?
 <ins>Collaboration:</ins> Guérin, Nordman
 - Stability Over Time of the Locus of Control